 Office: +381 38 245 110

 Fax: +381 38 245 110

 The Association - National Bureau of Montenegro Insurers became a member of the Council of Bureaux effective 1 January 2012.
 The accession of the Montenegrin bureau is a direct consequence of the Serbian bureau's signature of the multilateral agreement.
 Since 1 January 2012, the Serbian bureau, which had previously been responsible for Montenegro, has ceded its authority for the Republic of Montenegro to the new insurance bureau.
 Proof of sufficient Green Card cover for Montenegro depends now on whether - when crossing the border - drivers can present a Green Card where the letters for Montenegro (MNE) have not been crossed out (subject to transitional regulations; cf. also provisions stated below).

 The letters MNE must be stated on Green Cards issued by Swiss and Liechtenstein insurance companies.
 Additionally, Green Cards must also contain the exact name and address of the Montenegrin office on the reverse.
 In the case that no cover is to be provided for Montenegro, the letters MNE are to be crossed out by the insurance company issuing the card.
-If the applicable terms of contract do not provide cover for Montenegro and the letters are not crossed out, full coverage must still be provided in accordance with the provisions of the Green Card system in relation not only to the injured parties but also to the insurance bureau.
+If the applicable terms of contract do not provide cover for Montenegro and the letters are not crossed out, full coverage must still be provided in relation not only to the injured parties but also to the insurance bureau.
+This is in accordance with the provisions of the Green Card system.

 Important transitional provisions:

 There may be Green Cards, which do not contain the letters MNE yet, but on which the letters SRB are not crossed out.
 They continue to give sufficient cover for Montenegro even after the 1.1.2012 for the whole duration of the validity period stated on the Card.